 Cons

-- There are not a lot of cooking utensils, but the point of the kit is simplicity and portability.
+• There are not a lot of cooking utensils, but the point of this product is simplicity and portability.

-What to consider when looking for a campfire cooking equipment
+What to consider when looking for campfire cooking kit equipment

-What items and pieces are included in the kit
+What Items and pieces are included in the kit for cooking full meals

-Some campfire cooking kits include everything from tableware to serving plates.
-Be sure that the kit you choose has all the accessories you need.
-I included in this article all that is included in each kit, making it easy for you to make your selection.
+The best campfire cooking kits include everything from tableware to serving plates.
+Be sure that the kit you choose has all the items you need, some “lower-end” kits will not include utensils and accessories like a carrying bag.
+I included in this article everything that is included in each kit, making it easy for you to make your selection and choose the best campfire cooking setup to suit your needs.

 Intended Use